Everything You Need to Know About Iowa Corporations:

 Learn more about each Articles of Incorporation requirement below.
 Iowa doesn’t have a standard Articles of Incorporation form.
 Instead, you create your own articles.
 At minimum, you’ll need to include your corporation’s name, number of authorized shares, registered agent, registered office, and incorporator.

 Better yet, skip writing your own form entirely and hire us to incorporate your Iowa business.
 We provide a free business address to list whenever possible throughout the filing to better keep your personal address private.
-And for the cheapest way to start a business?
-Pay just $40 out the door with our Corporate Guide Service monthly payment option.

 1. Business Name